STAG & BONES

 The studio is professional, health registered and has a friendly open atmosphere, where clients can enjoy their time while being tattooed.

-Our artists cater for a wide range of genres including; Realism, portraiture, traditional, neo-traditional and Japanese.
-Designs are custom made for the client and our traditional artist always has new painted flash going up regularly for those collecting traditional work to choose from.
+Our artists cater for a wide range of genres including; Realism, portraiture, neo-traditional and more!
+Designs are custom made for the client and our artists will always have concepts/designs that they would love to also tattoo .

 We are open Monday to Friday from 11am til 5:30 pm, Saturdays and Sundays are by appointment only.

 If you have any enquiries or would like to book in for a free consultation, please contact the studio or alternatively contact the artist you would like to speak to.

 Thank you for visiting our website and we hope you like what you see,

 James Brennan - Owner and artist at Stag and Bones Tattoo